 It is understood that this Psalm is written to encourage David’s son Solomon to think at a higher level.
 To teach him to look beyond his own understanding and place God at the head of his thinking process.
 For Solomon, the message was surely relative to his future business, family, and leadership endeavors.
 David wanted Solomon to understand that if any such endeavors were to be entered into without the blessing of the Lord, they were destined to fail.
 He instructs him to keep his designs out of the building process, and let the Lord’s blueprints establish the structure.

 This reality applies to all of us even today.
 Since our focus is on the family, we can get a lot out of the imagery of the house built in this passage.
 Although the assertions in this passage are true even of a physical structure, the relationship of family is what is actually being illustrated.
 If families are not built according to the will and design of the Lord, but are built according to one’s own design, they will not be blessed.
-Just as the house and the city referenced in Psalms 127:1 will fall, the family will fall.
+Just as the house and the city referenced in Psalms 127:1 will fall, so too will the family.

 It is all about intention.
 If a house or a city is built on pride, and are watched over by the prideful, there will be a fall.
 Both the builder and the watchman are operating without a belief that they need God to accomplish their task.
 The implication is that the house will crumble to the ground and the city will be sacked, despite the labors of the builder and watchmen.